The exhibition is temporarily closed until further notice. We apologize for any inconvenience.

 Beginning in 1900, innovation in projector and camera technology moved at a rapid pace.
 Thomas Edison’s 35mm film became standard for filmmaking, opening up new possibilities for storytelling and increasing the popularity of cinema.
 By the end of the 1920s, there were about 5,000 movie theaters in Germany, and 350 million movie tickets were sold each year.
 With the triumph of “talkies” in the 1930s, film studios became veritable dream factories.
 To illustrate the golden age of cinema, the exhibition includes a large model of the Babelsberg Film Studio and a documentary entitled “Film in Film,” about the production of a 1950s feature film.

-Technical innovation in film stock kept cash registers ringing and inspired a growing legion of amateur filmmakers.
-The narrower the film, the lower the costs involved – 35mm film was simply too expensive for anything but professional use.
+Technical innovations in film stock have kept cash registers ringing and inspired a growing legion of amateur filmmakers.
+The narrower the film, the lower the costs involved.
+35mm film was simply too expensive for anything but professional use.
 The 1920s witnessed the advent of 16mm film, whereas 8mm film was introduced in the 1930s, followed by Super 8 in the 1960s (available with sound beginning in 1973).
-This opened the gates wide to ambitious home movie-making.
+This opened the gates wide to ambitious home-movie-making.
 The Super 8 era was cut short, however, by the invention of the video cassette.
 Visitors to the exhibition can follow this development step by step.
 On display are not only design classics like the Nizo P Super 8 camera, but also fascinating amateur films dating from 1907 to 1985.
 Take your seats!

 The Bioscop, popularly referred to as the “crank box” (Kurbelkasten), was introduced in Berlin in 1895 by the Skladanowsky brothers.
 It was one of the first devices for projecting moving pictures.
 The projectionist turned the crank, thereby advancing two 54mm filmstrips.
 The Bioscop showed a sequence of a maximum of 24 individual pictures on a continuous loop.
 Two of the first films were Italian Folk Dance and Boxing Kangaroo.